 • The WATCH file lists contact information for the estates of many writers and artists.

-• Some fields—especially in the performing arts—have collective licensing agencies.
-These act as clearinghouses for rights.
+• Some fields—especially in the performing arts—have collective licensing agencies, which act as clearinghouses for rights.
 If you are seeking permission to record a song or stage a play, for example, see whether the work you want to use is handled by a licensing agency.
 Some of the larger ones are:

 Dramatists Play Service for plays